bitshares/bitshares-core/README.md

     Yes.
 Documentation of the code base, including APIs, can be generated using Doxygen.
 Simply run `doxygen` in this directory.

-    If both Doxygen and perl are available in your build environment, the CLI wallet's `help` and `gethelp` commands will display help generated from the doxygen documentation.
+    If both Doxygen and perl are available in your build environment, the command-line wallet's `help` and `gethelp` commands will display help generated from the doxygen documentation.

-    If your CLI wallet's `help` command displays descriptions without parameter names like `signed_transaction transfer(string, string, string, string, string, bool)` it means CMake was unable to find Doxygen or perl during configuration.
+    If your command-line wallet's `help` command displays descriptions without parameter names like `signed_transaction transfer(string, string, string, string, string, bool)` it means CMake was unable to find Doxygen or perl during configuration.
 If found, the output should look like this: